lablup/backend.ai-docs-webui/docs/my_environments/my_environments.rst

 This page displays contents such as a list of images created by the user's :ref:`session commits<session-commit>`.

-On the Images tab of the My Environments page, user can manage customized images used in creating compute sessions.
-This tab displays meta information of images converted from computation sessions to images.
+On the Images tab of the My Environments page, users can manage customized images used in creating compute sessions.
+This tab displays metadata information of images converted from computational sessions to images.
 User can view details such as the registry, architecture, namespace, language, version, base, constraint, digest, and other information for each image.